 Assess service providers

-Next, you must implement an external due diligence process to assess service providers’ security.
+Next, you must implement an external due diligence process to assess service providers’ security and risk profile.
 This phase includes collecting provider and outsourcing details, analyzing results and reaching conclusions, performing remediation tasks and summarizing the results gleaned from the assessment.

 Prepare relevant reports

 The reporting portion of the process, if done correctly, is essentially the output of the two previous phases above.
-Financial institutions must maintain an updated register of all current outsourcing arrangements and provide the register upon demand by regulators.
+Financial institutions must maintain an updated register of all current relationships with vendors and outsourcing arrangements and provide the register upon demand by regulators.
 Reporting for authorities that includes assessment results and details is also required, as well as an EBA Guidelines compliance report.